ebebbington/juanportal/src/api/README.md

 `npm run test path/to/test/test.js`

 * TS files

-Should you be using a TS test, you need to run the second test command:
+Should you be using a TS test, you need to run the second test command.
+This is because Mocha needs an extra flag to test `.ts` files:

 `npm run test2 tests/some/dir/myTest.ts`